Section 7.01 Alcohol, Drug, & Substance Abuse Policy

 Students for whom medical assistance is summoned for alcohol intoxication will be granted amnesty from University disciplinary action.
 The student who summons the Public Safety Office or Residential Life and Education staff members or EMS on behalf of an intoxicated student as soon as the emergency situation is apparent will likewise be granted such amnesty.
 This is contingent upon the reporter remaining with the intoxicated student(s) until help arrives and is cooperative with University, medical and law enforcement personnel.
 Students involved in an alcohol-related incident for which amnesty is granted will be provided appropriate educational or developmental interventions which may include assessment and counseling.
 Amnesty applies only to alcohol violations and does not apply to other violations of the student conduct code such as assault, property damage, hazing or the presence of other illicit substances.

-Students who have concerns about their pattern of substance use or are seeking assistance to overcome a drug or alcohol related problem have access to free and confidential counseling services on campus to the extent allowed by law.
+Students who have concerns about their pattern of substance use or are seeking assistance to overcome a drug or alcohol related problem have up access to up to five (5) free and confidential counseling services at Blue Valley Behavioral Health in Crete, Nebraska.
 Additionally, counselors are available to make referrals for students to receive Alcohol and Drug Assessments and Evaluations through outside agencies located in Crete and neighboring areas.
-Students may request an appointment with one of the on campus counselors by contacting Sudent Health Services at 402-826-8265 or visiting the Student Health office.
-More information about counseling services is available at https://www.doane.edu/about-doane/offices/health-services/counseling.
+Students may request an appointment with one of the on campus counselors by contacting Student Health Services at 402-826-8265 or visiting the Student Health office.
+More information about counseling services is available at https://web.doane.edu/offices-services/student-services/student-health/counseling

 In order to provide a safe and healthy work/study environment for all employees and students and to comply with the Nebraska Clean Indoor Air Act, the University has adopted the following tobacco policy.